 The Bessemer Mounds are located at a bend of Valley Creek, which flows into the Warrior River twenty-five miles downstream.
 The site is located in Jefferson County, within the city limits of Bessemer, Alabama, near the site of Old Jonesboro and very close to Rock Mountain.
-The Bessemer Mounds were first occupied during Late Woodland between 800 A.D. and 1000 A.D.
-From 100 A.D to 1500 A.D., three Mississippian phase mounds were built over the Woodland village.
+The Bessemer Mounds were first occupied during the Late Woodland Period between 800 A.D. and 1000 A.D.
+From 100 A.D to 1500 A.D., three Mississippian Phase mounds were built over the Woodland village.

 Bessemer Mound Site, with Proximity to Rock Mountain: http://goo.gl/maps/JWXF (Click on the Two Blue Balloons and then Click Back to Return to Site).